-If you live close to the college, they may ask you to come into the school to interview with someone in administration or faculty.
+If you live close to the college, they may ask you to come into the school to nail a college interview with someone in administration or faculty.
 However, if you don’t live nearby, you might have the opportunity to interview with an alumnus from the college.
 Some schools understand though that you may not live near the college or an alumnus and will let you skip the interview with no harm done to your overall application.

 Before your scheduled time, you should be well dressed, arrive early, and be polite to everyone you speak to.